 A. byzantina has apomorphic male copulatory organs (penial caecum reduced to a loop, penis shortened, epiphallus much lengthened).

 A. eburnea and the A. cretensis group sensu stricto have the plesiomorphic type of male copulatory ogans like A. tenuicostata.

 A. sublamellosa and the A. virginea group have the apomorphic type of male copulatory organs (penial papilla instead of penial caecum present, penis shortened, epiphallus more or less lengthened) in common.

 The A. tenuicostata form separated by Bamberger et al. as A. sp.
 1 is like A. tenuicostata, but has another penis shape.

-The western (coastal) A. virginea (= A. sp.
-2, including the misidentified A. „tenuicostata“ from Paleochora, see above) corresponds to the A. virginea group.
+The western A. virginea, separated as A. sp.
+2 (which includes the misidentified A. „tenuicostata“ from Paleochora, see above), corresponds to the A. virginea group.

 Because of their different genital morphology, the union of A. byzantina and A. eburnea within one species is not supported; therefore, both taxa are proposed to be regarded as species of their own.